Modern Languages & Joint Schools

 The Oxford course in Modern Languages (including joint schools) balances the study of literature with the study of language; each constitutes half of the course.

 In the first year, for any given language, all students study the same programme.
 There are weekly tutorials in literature and at least two classes each week in language (translation, grammar, composition).
-In addition, students attend two or three university lectures each week for each language studied.
+In addition, students attend two or three university lectures each week for each language studied, and more than three lectures if the student is studying only one language.
 First-year university examinations (the 'Preliminary Examination') take place at the end of the summer term.

 The third year abroad is spent in a country or countries where the chosen language/s is/are spoken, sometimes as a teaching assistants in schools, sometimes as a student at a university, or else in another capacity as agreed by the student and tutor.